Religion in American Art

 ARTS Magazine is published by United and the Society for the Arts in Religious and Theological Studies, New Brighton, MN

 Image Journal focuses on the contribution of religious art in America

 Imaginatio et Ratio: A Journal of Theology and the Arts is "a peer reviewed journal primarily focusing on the intersection between the arts and theology, hoping to allow imagination and reason to be seen as intimately intertwined-as different expressions of the same divine truth."

 Ruminate Magazine "...is a quarterly magazine of short stories, poetry, creative nonfiction, and visual art that resonate with the complexity and truth of the Christian faith."

 Julianne Burton-Carvajal and Scott Shields, "The Carmel Mission in Art" American Art Review, January-February 2008 (Volume XX, Number 1

 Gail E. Husch, "The Landscape of Belief: Encountering the Holy Land in Nineteenth-Century American Art and Culture," (book review) Sept, 1997 from The Art Bulletin (Link found expired as of 7/24/09 audit.
 Source site may contain this content via a revised URL)

-In 2014 TFAO published an article titled "Options for Art Exhibit Programs by Religious Institutions," by J. Philip Christensen.
+In 2014 TFAO published an article titled "Options for Art Exhibit Programs by Religious Institutions," by an anonymous volunteer.
 The article is intended to provide information to organizations considering establishing an art exhibit program within their campus.

 To date, TFAO has not been able to locate significant information on American art derived from faith communities other than that for Judeo-Christian topics and information from Middle East Influences in American Art.
 Readers and institutions with links and materials derived from other faith communities to share with TFAO will be appreciated.